SmItH197/SteamAuthentication/README.md

 See a demo at http://bensmith.in/demo.php

+##Issues

+For Issues realting directly to this SteamAuthentication Library feel free to create a Github Issue

+for any issues relating to general PHP or SQL please use [stackoverflow](http://stackoverflow.com/) or similar, else we will generally close these straight away if created here, thanks.

 ##Download

 Please note the main repository is constantly being updated so may contain bugs and other bleeding edge risks.
 For a stable download please visit the releases page: https://github.com/SmItH197/SteamAuthentication/releases